 Action: Notice of application under section 6(c) of the Investment Company Act of 1940 ("Act") for an exemption from section 19(b) of the Act and rule 19b-1 under the Act.

 Summary of Application: Applicants request an order to permit certain registered closed-end investment companies to make periodic distributions of long-term capital gains with respect to their outstanding common stock as frequently as monthly in any one taxable year, and as frequently as distributions are specified by or in accordance with the terms of any outstanding preferred stock that such investment companies may issue.

-Applicants: Stone Harbor Emerging Markets Income Fund (the "Current Fund") and Stone Harbor Investment Partners LP ("Stone Harbor" or the "Adviser").
+Applicants: Prudential Short Duration High Yield Fund, Inc. ("Initial Fund") and Prudential Investments LLC ("PI" or the "Adviser").

-Filing Dates: The application was filed on February 9, 2011 and amended on May 27, 2011 and September 13, 2011.
+Filing Dates: The application was filed on January 13, 2012, and amended on July 10, 2012.

 Hearing or Notification of Hearing: An order granting the application will be issued unless the Commission orders a hearing.
 Interested persons may request a hearing by writing to the Commission's Secretary and serving applicants with a copy of the request, personally or by mail.
-Hearing requests should be received by the Commission by 5:30 p.m. on October 11, 2011, and should be accompanied by proof of service on applicants, in the form of an affidavit or, for lawyers, a certificate of service.
+Hearing requests should be received by the Commission by 5:30 p.m. on October 1, 2012, and should be accompanied by proof of service on applicants, in the form of an affidavit or, for lawyers, a certificate of service.
 Hearing requests should state the nature of the writer's interest, the reason for the request, and the issues contested.
 Persons who wish to be notified of a hearing may request notification by writing to the Commission's Secretary.

-Addresses: Secretary, Securities and Exchange Commission, 100 F Street, NE, Washington, DC 20549-1090; Applicants, 31 West 52nd Street, 16th Floor, New York, New York 10019, Contact: Adam J. Shapiro, Esq.

-For Further Information Contact: Keith A. Gregory, Senior Counsel, at (202) 551-6815, or Mary Kay Frech, Branch Chief, at (202) 551-6821 (Division of Investment Management, Office of Investment Company Regulation).
+Addresses: Elizabeth M. Murphy, Secretary, Securities and Exchange Commission, 100 F Street, NE, Washington, DC 20549-1090; Applicants, Gateway Center 3, 100 Mulberry Street, 4th Floor, Newark, NJ 07102, Contact: Kathryn Quirk, Esq. and Claudia DiGiacomo, Esq.
+For Further Information Contact: Jaea F. Hahn, Senior Counsel, at (202) 551-6870, or Jennifer L. Sawin, Branch Chief, at (202) 551-6821 (Division of Investment Management, Office of Investment Company Regulation).